Data Protection Policy

-The Company is committed not only to the letter of the law, but also to the spirit of the law and places high importance on the correct, lawful, and fair handling of all personal data, respecting the legal rights, privacy, and trust of all individuals with whom it deals.
+The Company is committed not only to the letter of the law, but also to the spirit of the law and places high importance on the correct, lawful, and fair handling of all personal data, respecting the legal rights, privacy, and trust of all individuals with whom it deals regardless of their location.

 1. The Data Protection Principles

 This Policy aims to ensure compliance with existing data protection legislation.
 In this context, all personal data must be: